cyberversicherung.ch

 Cyber Insurance for Pharmacies

-Swiss pharmacies are far more than retail outlets for medication — they are highly connected healthcare providers.
-Electronic prescriptions, patient dossiers, medication histories, inventory management systems and direct links to health insurers make pharmacies an attractive target for cybercriminals.
-The health data they process belongs to the most sensitive data categories of all.
+Swiss pharmacies are connected healthcare providers.
+Electronic prescriptions, patient dossiers, medication histories, inventory systems and links to health insurers create several interfaces that need to be protected.
+The health data involved is sensitive.

 Why Are Pharmacies Particularly at Risk?

-Pharmacies handle particularly sensitive personal data under the nFADP every single day: prescription information, medication histories, diagnoses and health insurer records.
-The loss or exposure of this data can have severe consequences for those affected — from discrimination to blackmail.
+Pharmacies handle sensitive health data such as prescription information, medication histories, diagnoses and health-insurer records.
+Loss or exposure can subject affected people to discrimination, fraud or blackmail.

 • Business interruption — lost revenue during outages of inventory management, POS and prescription processing systems